Published on May 22nd, 2013 | by The Sleepy Shopper0

 If it has been awhile since you bought a bed or you simply want to know what all of the fuss is about, we put together a mattress comparison guide to help.
 Like any other product, mattresses vary greatly across type and brand.
 Getting the best mattress is important for many shoppers and knowing how the types compare can prove essential in that quest.
 It can be difficult to understand exactly how a memory foam mattress differs from latex, or what benefits one might offer relative to another, and many people don’t have extra hours to devote to product research.
 To save our readers some valuable time and stress, this mattress comparison will outline the basics of the three main types of beds along with pros and cons and popular brands.

 Mattress Comparison Overview

-There are five primary types of beds you will encounter when conducting a mattress comparison:
+There are four primary types of beds you will encounter when conducting a mattress comparison:

 - Innerspring Mattresses

 Each have their pros, and each have their cons in a mattress comparison.
 In the end the decision of which is the best mattress comes down to individual preferences.
 The most popular of the specialty mattresses are memory foam and latex, so we will focus on these two types compared to spring mattresses in this article.
 For each of these three types we will conduct a mattress comparison consisting of the positive aspects, potential drawbacks, and introduce a few leading brands.
 At the end of this article, you will find a chart summarize the comparison information and models for your convenience.